 Carleton Place

-The main drag in Carleton Place, Bridge Street, has just gone through a serious makeover.
-Take a contemplative walk through the free Carleton Place Community Labyrinth, right behind the Carleton Place and Beckwith Heritage Museum (367 Edmund Street).
+Take a contemplative walk through the free Carleton Place Community Labyrinth, right behind the Carleton Place and Beckwith Heritage Museum (367 Edmund Street), which is also worth a visit.
 If the day is warm, the outdoor deck at the Waterfront Gastropub (12 Bell Street) is a relaxing place to enjoy a view of the Mississippi River over breakfast, lunch or dinner.
 And while it doesn’t overlook the river, the food is outstanding at Black Tartan Kitchen (132 Bridge Street).
 On Saturday mornings until mid-October, check out the Carleton Place Farmers’ Market (7 Beckwith Street).

 Want to extend your stay?
 The Grand Hotel (7 Bridge Street) is in a lovingly restored 1872 building that also houses the charming Smith and Barrel Pub—one of the only pubs I’ve ever encountered lit by chandeliers!